GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 - Productivity or creativity apps that operate on large amounts of video, audio, or image data.
 Such apps can offload segments to disk instead of holding them in memory.
-- Apps that rely on a persistent filesystem accessible from Wasm and that need more performance than what IDBFS can guarantee.
+- Apps that rely on a persistent file system accessible from Wasm and that need more performance than what IDBFS can guarantee.

 ## What is the Storage Foundation API? {: #what }